jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 I want to provision my homelab physical servers, as if they were cloud VMs, with little user interaction.

-To acomplish this, I use 2 USB sticks - one for booting a temporary OS and the other for providing the `cloud-init` autoinstall config - for a complete "no touch" installation.
+For a complete "no touch" installation, I use 2 USB sticks, one for booting a temporary OS, and the other for providing the `cloud-init` [autoinstall](https://ubuntu.com/server/docs/install/autoinstall) config.

 ![](/img/ubuntu-usb-install-22-04-USB-rack.jpg)

 I found this whole topic pretty confusing when I started to explore it.
-The first half of this post is a deep-dive into the automation components and the second half is the technical steps - feel free to [jump to the second half](#create-a-bootable-live-server-usb).
+The first half of this post is a deep-dive into the automation components used, and the second half is the actual technical steps – feel free to [jump directly to the second half](#create-a-bootable-live-server-usb).

-After reading this article, you'll have an in depth understanding about how to automate Ubuntu server installations using `cloud-init`.
+After reading this article, you'll have an in-depth understanding about how to automate Ubuntu server installations using `cloud-init`.

-> ### What is cloud-init?
+> ## What is cloud-init?
 >
-> `cloud-init` is a service that runs at boot to provision a server or VM. `cloud-init` provides the ability to add SSH keys, provision disks, install applications, setup users, and more - all before the first user interaction. `cloud-init` uses [datasources](https://cloudinit.readthedocs.io/en/latest/topics/datasources.html) (for example: GCP, AWS, Azure, NoCloud) as a way to abstract the configurations per cloud provider.
+> `cloud-init` is a service that runs at boot to provision a server or VM. `cloud-init` provides the ability to add SSH keys, provision disks, install applications, setup users, and more – all before the first "real" user interaction. `cloud-init` uses [datasources](https://cloudinit.readthedocs.io/en/latest/topics/datasources.html) (for example: GCP, AWS, Azure, NoCloud) as a way to abstract the configurations per cloud provider.
 >
-> Unless configured to do otherwise, cloud-init runs once; only on the first boot.
+> By default, cloud-init runs once; only on the first boot.
 It tracks the first boot by comparing the instance ID in the cache (`/var/lib/cloud/data`) against the instance ID at runtime.
 >
-> `cloud-init` attempts to automatically find the datasource; unless something like `ds=DATASOURCE[;key=val;key=val]` is specified on the kernel boot command line.
-By creating a volume named `CIDATA`, `cloud-init` autodetects the "[NoCloud](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html)" datasource.
+> On first boot `cloud-init` attempts to automatically find the datasource; unless something like `ds=DATASOURCE[;key=val;key=val]` is specified on the kernel boot command line.
+By using a USB volume named `CIDATA`, `cloud-init` autodetects that we're using the "[NoCloud](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html)" datasource.
 >
-> One **required** configuration object is named **meta-data** (no extension) and is typically used by cloud providers to paramiterize their instance data (left intentionally blank in this demo) and another named **user-data** containing the actual installation instructions for provisioning the server.
+> There's one **required** configuration object named "**meta-data**", with no extension, and is typically used by cloud providers to parameterize their instance data (left intentionally blank in this demo).
+The "**user-data**" file or object is used for configuring the "on boot" OS instructions.

-After failing to find any configurations, `cloud-init` defaults automatically to the mounted volume <mark>named exactly "CIDATA"</mark> as a [NoCloud](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) datasource ([official docs](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html)).

 ## Prerequisites

-- 2 USBs with 4GB+ storage
+- 2 USBs with 4 GB+ storage
 - An Ubuntu 22.04 LTS host with USB ports

-To make the process 100% "no-touch" I also set the host's BIOS to give USB devices boot priority and I setup fixed IP reservations for each host.
-This way, after plugging in the USBs, a reboot triggers a install and the target host eventually boots with the same IP.
-However, those steps aren't technically pre-reqs.
+To make the process 100% "no touch," I also set the host's BIOS to give USB devices boot priority and I set up fixed IP reservations for each host.
+This way, after plugging in the USBs, a reboot triggers an installation and the target host eventually boots with the same IP.
+However, those steps aren't _technically_ prerequisites.

 ## Solution deep-dive

-- [Create a bootable live-server USB](#create-a-bootable-live-server-usb) to act as the live OS, in memory, provisioner
+- [Create a bootable live-server USB](#create-a-bootable-live-server-usb) to act as the live, in memory, OS provisioner
-- Modify the grub boot file to allow unattended installs (optional)
+- Modify the grub boot file to allow unprompted destructive installs (optional)
-- [Create another USB for a cloud-init config](#create-cloud-init-files) to launch our [autoinstall module](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#ubuntu-autoinstall).<sup>1</sup>
+- [Create another USB for a cloud-init config](#create-cloud-init-files) to launch a [autoinstall module](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#ubuntu-autoinstall).<sup>1</sup>
 - [Plug in both USBs](#insert-both-usbs-and-power-on-your-server)
 - Boot to an auto-provisioned OS

-One USB boots a temporary live-server OS in memory :cd: and discovers the install config on the other (CIDATA) USB, triggering the install on the targets _best disk available._<sup>2</sup>
+One USB boots a temporary live-server OS in memory :cd: and discovers the installation config on the other (CIDATA) USB, triggering the installation on the targets _best disk available._<sup>2</sup>

 > ### What is a live-server (temporary OS)?
 >